 Our Commitment

-NOT ACCEPTED: The only things we cannot accept are the things our partner or local recycler don't collect.
-The list is short and might change, so make sure to check it and NOT bring any:
+We are not able to accept items local recyclers do not accept.
+At the moment that list is short but might change, so make sure to check it and NOT bring any:

 Impact of E-Waste